cidkagenow/speedrunstark/README.md

 🎫 Create a simple NFT to learn basics of 🏗 Scaffold-Stark.
 You'll use [Scarb](https://docs.swmansion.com/scarb/) to compile and [Starknet.js](https://www.starknetjs.com/) to deploy smart contracts.
 Then, you'll use a template React app full of important Starknet components and hooks.
 Finally, you'll deploy an NFT to a public network to share with friends! 🚀

 🌟 The final deliverable is an app that lets users purchase and transfer NFTs.
 Deploy your contracts to a testnet, then build and upload your app to a public web server.
-Submit the url on [Speedrunstark.com](https://speedrunstark.com/)!

-💬 Meet other builders working on this challenge and get help in the [Challenge 0 Telegram](https://t.me/+wO3PtlRAreo4MDI9)!
+💬 Submit this challenge, meet other builders working on this challenge or get help in the [Builders telegram chat](https://t.me/+wO3PtlRAreo4MDI9)!

 ## Checkpoint 0: 📦 Environment 📚